Labo-Microprocesadores/Tetris/README.md

 # Tetris
-Repository with the code of the game used on one work
+Repository with the code of the game used on one work.

 to compile write this on cmd: